BhaviPatel4826/BhaviPatel4826/README.md

  Hi there 👋, I'm Bhavi Patel.
-I am a recent computer science graduate with a strong passion for software development and a desire to contribute to innovative projects.
+I am a computer science graduate with a strong passion for software development and a desire to contribute to innovative projects, currently working at TEAMCAL AI as a Software Engineer.
 During my studies, I gained a solid foundation in computer science principles, programming languages, and software development methodologies.
 I am eager to apply my knowledge and skills in a professional setting where I can grow as a software engineer and make meaningful contributions to cutting-edge technologies.